DigitalHealthHumanities/toolkit/_lessons/1-1-06_CommandLineLesson2b2.md

 **Definition Test**

-{% include definition.html term="Discipline", definition="A Foucaldian term that refers to an operation of power in which the structures of knowledge are defined through who is able to set the parameters of measurement and definition." %}
+{% include definition.html term="Discipline" definition="A Foucaldian term that refers to an operation of power in which the structures of knowledge are defined through who is able to set the parameters of measurement and definition." %}

 **Image with Caption Test**